Additional Resource Links:

 Your final presentation of the assignment must include the following:

-- The typeface in upper and lower case letters.
+- The matching typeface in upper and lower case letters.

 - Description of the major characteristics of that typeface.